 These inexpensive, moderately comfortable chairs tend to have a limited feature set.
 They’re excellent for short-term seating (1-3 hours at a time), but more than that, their lack of posture support features will make them increasingly uncomfortable.

 These are ideal for corporate use but aren’t a great option if you’re self-employed and working from home.
-If that describes your situation, then you’re better off spending the extra money and getting something more robust.
+If that describes your situation, you’re better off spending the extra money and getting a more robust chair.

 Different Types of Office Chairs Task Chair